MicroEJ/docs/overview/index.rst

 MicroEJ (pronounced “micro-EDGE”) is a software vendor of cost-driven solutions for embedded and IoT devices.

+The MicroEJ solution is made up of two products:

+- MICROEJ VEE (Virtual Execution Environment) is an application container for resource-constrained embedded devices running on microcontrollers or microprocessors.
+It allows devices to run multiple and mixed managed code (Java, JavaScript, ...) and C software applications.

-MICROEJ SDK allows developers to develop applications in Managed Code and deploy them to resource-constrained devices, such as microcontrollers.
+- MICROEJ SDK allows developers to develop applications in Managed Code and deploy them to resource-constrained devices, such as microcontrollers.

 .. _vee:

 MICROEJ VEE
 -----------

-MicroEJ VEE (Virtual Execution Environment) is an application container for resource-constrained embedded devices running on microcontrollers or microprocessors.
-It allows devices to run multiple and mixed managed code (Java, JavaScript, ...) and C software applications.

 MicroEJ VEE provides a fully configurable set of services that can be expanded, including: